jasoncd/tensorflow-object-detection---Obama/README.md

 # tensorflow-object-detection---Obama

 # data
-You can download the data set from
+The data used in the experiment can be downloaded from
      https://www.kaggle.com/jipingsun/object-detection-obama

 # requirements